 The leader of the park reveals that each one of them realises about N3,000 daily from the sale of plastic waste.
-“In Aba here, we have companies that are buying these plastic that you are seeing”, says Onuoha, sandwiched by fellowmen at work.
+“In Aba here, we have companies that are buying this plastic that you are seeing”, says Onuoha, sandwiched by fellowmen at work.

-“Nylon is money here, plastic is money, but this take-away foil is useless,” he adds taking stock of items that are sought after by scavengers and recyclers.
+“Nylon is money here, plastic is money, but this takeaway foil is useless,” he adds taking stock of items that are sought after by scavengers and recyclers.

 But there is a feeling of resentment in them for the state government, which they opined has no regard for them and their efforts.

-Thirty seven year-old Ifeanyi Ezekiel, who is deputy to Onuoha, laments that he and his men carry out their work on the pit without vaccinations knowing well that they might be exposed to health risks.
+Thirty-seven-year-old Ifeanyi Ezekiel, who is deputy to Onuoha, laments that he and his men carry out their work on the pit without vaccinations knowing well that they might be exposed to health risks.
 But vaccination is not the only thing they lack.
 They invade the landfill without facemasks or hand gloves.

-Ezekiel, who is paying his way through second year as a scavenger, says there was a report that governments in other countries vaccinated scavengers against diseases, but Abia State Government has not blinked eyelid to assist them.
+Ezekiel, who is paying his way through the second year as a scavenger, says there was a report that governments in other countries vaccinated scavengers against diseases, but Abia State Government has not blinked eyelid to assist them.